Updated April 28.

 Town moderator Janet Weidner and other speakers outlined a comprehensive history of town moderators in the mid-1770s during the American Revolution.
 Town meetings, with local democratic action, were guiding forces for residents through turbulent times.

-“Town meeting was important then and it’s important now,” Weidner said.
+“Town meeting was important then, and it’s important now,” Weidner said.

 Chilmark residents listened to warrant articles. —Sarah Shaw Dawson

 Individuals from Chilmark families that have been on the Island for generations, like the Mayhews and Tiltons, were town officials back then, leading the Island’s politics forward.
-On Monday night, their predecessors sat in metal-backed chairs to vote on warrant articles that would influence the fabric of the town they still lived in 250 years later.
+On Monday night, their descendants sat in metal-backed chairs to vote on warrant articles that would influence the fabric of the town they lived in 250 years later.

 Two additional citizens’ petitions were proposed on Monday.
-One was to make Chilmark a Fourth Amendment workplace town and the other was to protect citizens against surveillance.
-The proposals were from a new local organization called MV4A, which is made up of about 80 volunteers who have campaigned this winter for immigrant protections on the Vineyard against unlawful searches and seizures by federal immigration enforcers.
+One was to make Chilmark a Fourth Amendment workplace town, and the other was to protect citizens against surveillance.
+The proposals were from a new local organization called M.V.
+4A, which is made up of about 80 volunteers who have campaigned this winter for immigrant protections on the Vineyard against unlawful searches and seizures by federal immigration enforcers.

 The categorization as a Fourth Amendment workplace is a municipal designation aimed to protect employees from unlawful searches and require federal agents to have warrants to enter businesses.
-It was passed overwhelmingly by voters on Monday night, as was the proposal to protect citizens from being surveilled through the deployment of license recognition using automated license plate readers (APLR).
+It was passed overwhelmingly by voters on Monday night, as was the proposal to protect citizens from being surveilled through the deployment of license recognition using automated license plate readers.

-“I want Chilmark businesses to understand their Fourth Amendment rights,” Jane Katch, a volunteer for MV4A, said to voters about the designation.
-Katch said Aquinnah also adopted the designation this year.
-“It’s the Island way.
-We take care of ourselves and we take care of each other.”
+“I want Chilmark businesses to understand their Fourth Amendment rights,” Jane Katch, a volunteer for M.V.
+4A, said to voters about the designation.
+Katch said Aquinnah also adopted the designation this year: “It’s the Island way.
+We take care of ourselves, and we take care of each other.”

 Chilmark residents at the annual town meeting. —Sarah Shaw Dawson

-“We understood from input that many people in town rent their homes for additional income and we wanted to maintain that tradition,” Osnoss said.
+“We understood from input that many people in town rent their homes for additional income, and we wanted to maintain that tradition,” Osnoss said.

 Dan Karnovsky and his dog, Dory, at the Chilmark annual town meeting. —Sarah Shaw Dawson